hi, who's this?¶

 - Negating from the vain and cosmetic uses of textiles is increasingly important because of the endurance of fashion's environmental damage.
 I am interested in the development of textiles for health and restorative benefits, an example such as in this journal: Sponge-like Material from Waste Mussel Shells.
 This fabric could be used widely in soft furnishings including mattresses.
 Mattress are particularly problematic due to lack of recycling initiatives as well as the fact that their components are often a mix of fibres toxic to the environment.

-- Supporting the idea of clothing for purpose and creating garments to solve problems: I'm also interested in developing natural textiles to mimic technical fabcis.
+- Supporting the idea of clothing for purpose and creating garments to solve problems: I'm also interested in developing natural textiles to mimic technical fabrics.
 Bioceramic textiles by Celliant are used widely in sportswear and conserve body heat to energise the wearer.

 - I'd like to explore ways to wear the beneficial properties of plants including algae and cacti: inspired by traditional bathing: